 In addition to her training responsibilities, Dr. Pujol has also served as course instructor in Anatomy in the Foundations of Medicine course at Harvard Medical School, course instructor in Medical Image Computing in the Harvard-MIT Division of Health Sciences and Technology (HST), and lecturer in research methodology and artificial intelligence in the Radiology Residency Program at Brigham and Women’s Hospital, Harvard Medical School.

 Dr. Pujol graduated with a Ph.D. in Biomedical Engineering and a post-graduate degree in Functional Materials and Nanophysics from the University Joseph Fourier, Grenoble, France.
 During her PhD thesis work, she developed a prototype navigation system for computer-assisted endovascular surgery of abdominal aortic aneurysm.
-Dr. Pujol holds a M.Sc. in Physics and a M.S.Eng in Computer Science and Applied Mathematics from the Ecole Nationale Supérieure de Physique de Grenoble and the Ecole Nationale Supérieure d'Informatique et de Mathématiques Appliquées de Grenoble, which she integrated after completing the French preparatory classes to national competitive exams at the lycee Pierre de Fermat in Toulouse, France.
+Dr. Pujol holds a M.Sc. in Physics and a M.S.Eng in Computer Science and Applied Mathematics from the National School of Physics (Phelma-ENSPG) and the National School of Applied Mathematics and Computer Science (ENSIMAG) of Grenoble National Polytechnic Institute (INPG), which she integrated after completing the French preparatory classes to national competitive exams (Mathematics and Physics section) at the lycée Pierre de Fermat in Toulouse, France.

 E-mail: spujol at bwh.harvard.edu